aleon1220/kiwiki/readme.md

 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"
 ```

+#### Git TLS Certificates
+Git uses a file named ca-bundle.crt to list all the trusted certificates.
+We can find that file by typing the following in a terminal window:

+`git config --list --show-origin`

+`git config --global http.sslCAInfo`

 #### Instruct Git to use GPG2 instead of GPG as the signing program
 `git config --global gpg.program gpg2`